 After talking about what RAM is and how Chrome manages it, what will determine how much you need is what you actually intend to do with your Chromebook.

-You'll find most Chromebooks come with 4GB of RAM installed, but some very expensive models might have 8GB or 16GB installed.
-I'll be the first one to tell you that you don't need 16GB (or even 8GB) of RAM on your Chromebook unless you're doing more than running Chrome on it.
-While an i7 16GB RAM and 64GB SSD Chromebook makes for a really nice Linux Ultrabook, for most users it's about $1,000 of overkill.
+You'll find most Chromebooks come with 4GB of RAM installed, but some expensive models might have 8GB or 16GB installed.
+I'll be the first one to tell you that you don't need 16GB of RAM on your Chromebook unless you're doing more than running Chrome on it.
+While an Intel i7, 16GB RAM and 256GB SSD Chromebook makes for a really nice Linux Ultrabook, for most users that's about $1,000 of overkill.
 Now that the outliers are out of the way, let's talk more about "realistic" Chromebooks.

 Choosing your Chromebook

-There are a vast number of Chromebooks to choose from today and thankfully, most of them have enough RAM to keep you and your machine working well, whether you're a regular or casual user looking for a secondary machine or a power-use looking for something to dual-boot Ubuntu for you and and Chrome OS for your kids homework assignments.
+There are a vast number of Chromebooks to choose from today and thankfully, most of them have enough RAM to keep you and your machine working well, whether you're a casual user looking for a secondary machine or a power-user looking for something to dual-boot Ubuntu for you and and Chrome OS for your kids homework assignments.

 4GB is enough